daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

 {:toc}

 # Context
-This was a homework assignment for the class AE6766 at Georgia Tech, but I wanted to hone my visualization skills using Plotly so I put a little extra effort into it.
+This was a homework assignment for the class _AE6766 Combustion_ at Georgia Tech, but I wanted to hone my visualization skills using Plotly so I put a little extra effort into it.

 # Task